MakerJake01/MakerJakes-keyboards/Tesseract/README.md

 The zip file can be found [here]().
 There is only one pcb needed for this board.
 I ordered mine from [JLCPCB](https://jlcpcb.com) and the quailty is great.

 # Case
-The top and bottom case files can be found [here]().
-I printed both of mine from PLA.
-The quality does not matter to much.
-Sometimes the tray mounting points can snap off.
+The case is made of a plate and a backplate.
+There is a back piece that gives the board an angle. [here]().
+I would like to add a acrylic cover to protect the parts more.

 # Firmware
 It runs [QMK](https://qmk.fm) and the exact firmware is [here]().